Implement NIS2, strengthen your security, and ensure cybersecurity within your organization.

-Detailed analysis of IT infrastructure against the directive’s requirements, identification of security gaps, and evaluation of the cybersecurity level.
-This process also includes verifying system redundancy, backups, and data protection mechanisms.
+A detailed analysis of the IT infrastructure in accordance with the principles of the directive, including the identification of security gaps and an evaluation of the current level of cybersecurity.
+This process also involves verifying system redundancy, backups, and data protection mechanisms, as well as delivering a final inspection report.

 Reporting and recommendations

-Preparation of a comprehensive report identifying areas requiring adjustments, presenting an implementation plan for necessary changes, and updating the security management system.
-The report also outlines action priorities and estimates risks associated with inaction.
+Preparation of a comprehensive report including the identification of areas requiring adaptation, a proposed implementation plan for necessary changes, and updates to the security management system.
+The report also outlines action priorities and provides an estimated risk level associated with failing to address them.

-Ensuring compliance with NIS2 Directive requirements and EU regulations.
+Ensuring compliance with NIS2 standards and European Union requirements.

 Minimizing operational, legal, and cybersecurity risks.

-Increasing the security level of data, IT systems, and infrastructure.
+Enhancing the security of data, IT environments, and core infrastructure.

 Building trust among clients, partners, and institutions.

-Preparing for incidents through the effective implementation of response procedures.
+Preparing for incidents through effective implementation of response procedures.

-Protecting the company’s reputation against the effects of potential data breaches.
+Protecting the company’s reputation from the consequences of potential data breaches.

-Analyzing documentation, understanding your company’s structure, identifying key systems and IT service providers, preparing the audit schedule, and defining the scope of analyses.
+Document analysis, understanding your company’s structure, identifying critical systems and IT service providers, preparing an inspection schedule, and defining the scope of the assessment.

 Assessment of the current state

-A detailed audit of infrastructure, procedures, threat monitoring, and information security management system.
-The assessment also covers access management, malware protection, and backup strategies.
+A detailed inspection of the infrastructure, procedures, threat monitoring, and information security management system.
+The assessment also includes a review of access control, protection against malware, and data backup strategies.

 Reporting and recommendations

-An audit report containing recommendations for adjusting the organization to the NIS2 requirements.
-The document also suggests continuous security monitoring strategies.
+An audit report containing recommendations for aligning the organization with the NIS2 standard.
+The document includes guidance on continuous security monitoring.

 Implementation of changes

-Support in adapting procedures, updating IT systems, and implementing security standards, including assistance in creating security policies and deploying automated incident monitoring tools.
+Support in adapting procedures, updating the IT environment, and introducing security standards, including assistance in developing security policies and deploying tools for automated incident monitoring.

-After implementing the recommendations, a post-implementation audit can be carried out to confirm compliance and the effectiveness of the changes.
+Once the recommendations are implemented, a follow-up audit can be conducted to confirm compliance and the effectiveness of the applied changes.

 The NIS2 Directive applies to essential and important entities, such as: